The Harsh Reality Following Fight Night

 Injuries on the face can range from broken noses and jaws, to concussions, to cuts and swelling of the eyes: these injuries are commonplace and are expected in combat sports.
 This list is the harsh reality of what follows for fighters in the aftermath of fight night.

-View the original article on MMA Sucka: The Harsh Reality Following Fight Night
+View the original article on The Fight Buzz: The Harsh Reality Following Fight Night